nexusdev/hack-recovery/README.md

-we can get all offers provided we know how many there are
+We can get all offers provided we know how many there are.